Logius-standaarden/OAuth-NL-profiel/Preface.md

 <!-- iGov-NL : End of the additional content -->

 ## Usecases
 There are two use cases: The *client credentials* flow and the *authorization code flow*.
-In two sections below we will elaborate on these, first we will introduce som common concepts.
+In two sections below we will elaborate on these, first we will introduce some common concepts.

 In this use case a (public/governmental) service is offered via an API.
 The service will be consumed by the User using a client, that can be any arbitrary, non-trusted application.